picasdan9/studio-website/_works/m-a-p-p-e-r.md

 ---
 title: M-A-P-P-E-R
-year: 2021
+year: 2020
-type: human-computer interaction
+type: interactive art
-coverImage:
+coverImage: /works/m-a-p-p-e-r/cover.jpg
-note: The project was made for the module UTC2113 Gaming Life
+note: The project was made for the module UTC2113 Gaming Life.
 ---

 M-A-P-P-E-R is created with the intention to playfully examine and critique modalities of power and resistance in the Foucauldian and Deleuzian traditions.